Tuesday, July 25, 2006

 The kids of the Lee family are having a reunion in Sydney this coming weeks.

 As a family, we last set foot on this location way back in August 1994.
 Wow, that's almost 12 years ago.
 How time flies.
-They will now view Sydney with a different perspective now that they have a new group of people around them. :)
+They would see Sydney with a different perspective now that they have a new sets of people around them. :)